- Urrbrae House General enquiries

 Food and refreshments

 The general public is welcome at the on-campus cafe.
-Meals and light refreshments are available in the adjacent Aroma Cafe at Lirra Lirra on Waite Road during business hours Monday-Friday.
+Meals and light refreshments are available in the adjacent Beltana Cafe at Lirra Lirra on Waite Road during business hours Monday-Friday.

 Autumn brings outbreaks of Deathcap mushrooms in the adjacent Waite Arboretum.
 Ingestion of even a small amount of the mushroom will cause serious illness and may be fatal.
 You are advised not to pick or eat any wild mushrooms from the Waite Campus as poisonous mushrooms may resemble edible ones.
 Information about Deathcap mushrooms can be found on the Australian National Botanical Gardens website.